 The supplemental benefits are issued based upon the date the information is reported, regardless of whether or not the report is timely.
-Supplemental benefits issued in this situation are not considered restored benefits as described in item E,1 below.
+Supplemental benefits issued in this situation are not considered restored benefits and, therefore, not used to offset a repayment as described in item E,1 below.